 To address the problem, that company took a "carrot" approach: it started piloting gamification software to incent sales reps to log in to the CRM system more frequently.
 Many companies employ a "stick" approach, going so far as to tie sales commission checks to CRM data entry.
 The challenge for me with both approaches is that they don't actually address the core problem of why data quality is poor.

-I’m sure we can get better data quality into our CRM systems… we just need to do things differently.
+I'm sure we can get better data quality into our CRM systems—we just need to do things differently.
 We can begin by replacing carrots and sticks with simplicity and well-designed mobile apps.
 First, take the hundreds of available CRM fields and simplify them down to the small core that really matter (some of our customers get it down to 10-20 fields).
-I would recommend you figure out which ones are most important to you and spend all of your time encouraging sales reps to update only those fields.
-You’ll probably discover there are only about ten of them.
+I would recommend that you figure out which ones are most important and then spend all of your time encouraging sales reps to update only those fields.
+You'll probably discover that there are only about ten of them.
 Then use mobile as your carrot to reach out and collect the data that populates those fields when and where reps are thinking about it.

 New mobile platforms like Salesforce1 and Clari can help because they use mobility to get closer to the individuals actually in front of customers selling.
 As we collect more of the right data, feeding it back to sales reps at the right times during deals can prompt even more collaboration.
 When we simplify CRM and take advantage of mobility, we can reduce opportunity updates from laptop meals to bite-size inputs from mobile devices.
 That seems a whole lot easier than implementing more carrots or enforcing more sticks, and you'll get a whole new level of insight into the sales process.
 It's yet another case where less is truly more.